douglas-osd/patch-panic/README.md

 This game is a work in progress, and currently exists in the prototype stage.

-All rights are reserved on the contetns.
+All rights are reserved on the contents.